JSON-LD for SEO: The Guide to Structured Data

 BreadcrumbList (highly recommended)

-FAQPage (optional, only if FAQ is on page)
+FAQPage (optional, only if FAQ is on the page)

 Linking rules: